 Under the severe stresses of abrasive use, garnet and quartz behave quite differently.
 Both have a conchoidal fracture and no cleavage, but quartz’s tetrahedral atomic structure makes it the tougher and more durable mineral.
 Quartz breaks into rounded grains of the type found in the world’s dune fields and beaches.
 Garnet grains, however, do not become rounded; they break into sharp-edged bits that retain their abrading efficiency.

 Quartz sandblasting agents can be used but once and cannot be recovered.
 But garnet mediums, with their significantly greater density, are easily recovered by inexpensive, hydraulic separation or “washing” methods.
 And because garnet grains retain their sharpness, they can be reused many times.

 Garnet also has important health-related advantages.
-Quartz sandblasting agents create an airborne dust of fine silica particles which, when inhaled, form silicic acid.
+Quartz sandblasting agents create airborne dust of fine silica particles which, when inhaled, form silicic acid.
 Over time, silicic acid literally petrifies delicate lung tissues and greatly impairs pulmonary function.
 This debilitating industrial disease, called silicosis, can be fatal.
-Although garnet sandblasting agents also create an airborne dust, it is nontoxic.
+Although garnet sandblasting agents also create airborne dust, it is non-toxic.

 Garnet Applied Benefits

 So while quartz-sand abrasive mediums cost less initially, garnet is cheaper in the long run for growing numbers of industrial applications.

 The petroleum industry uses huge amounts of garnet sandblasting agents to clean compacted mud and silt from drill pipes and well casings.
 Garnet powder and grit is also used to polish optical lenses and metal, and as a media in filtration systems for water and industrial liquids.
 A rapidly growing use is as the abrasive agent in water-jet cutting, which eliminates the need for flame cutting in many manufacturing operations.